 Don't get too excited.

-As noted above, all 70 of his yards came from a game-winning touchdown catch in the fourth quarter.
+All 70 of his yards came from a game-winning touchdown catch in the fourth quarter.

-Jahnke added the Titans' schedule for tight ends is great over the rest of the season, but Okonkwo is averaging 2.2 receptions per game this season.
+Jahnke added the Titans' schedule for tight ends is great over the rest of the season, but Okonkwo is averaging 2.2 receptions per game this season . . .

-About that schedule . . .
 Four of the Titans' six remaining games are against teams with losing records, so there are some winnable games down the stretch.
 Winning all six of their remaining games is an extreme long shot, but Callahan believes his team is going to make some noise for the rest of the season . . .

 Trending Up At The Right Time